minjo1234/TIL/3.Resource/CS/Cloud/AWS/Scalability & High Availability.md

 	- Horizontal Scalability (= elasticity)
 - Scalability is linked but different to High Availability

-- Let's deep dive into the distinction,
+- Let's deep dive into the distinction, using a call center as an example